 - Launching a supplier programme in India to remove obstacles to investing in low carbon technology.

-- Joining WWF’s global climate leadership program, Climate Savers, to encourage the fashion industry and other companies to take action on the climate crisis and learn from what others are doing.
+- Joining WWF’s global climate leadership program, Climate Business Network, to encourage the fashion industry and other companies to take action on the climate crisis and learn from what others are doing.

-- Policy push to encourage the European Parliament to vote for more renewable energy, more energy efficiency and a climate neutral EU by 2050.
+- Policy push to encourage European Institutions to vote for more renewable energy and better energy efficiency and a climate neutral EU by 2050.

-- Engaging government leaders through platforms such as Business for Nature to put in place the policy frameworks we need to protect biodiversity.
+- Engaging government leaders through platforms like Business for Nature to call for policy frameworks to halt and reverse biodiversity loss by 2030.

-- Supporting smallholder cotton farmers in India to maintain important wildlife corridors, and improve soil health and biodiversity.
+- Supporting smallholder cotton farmers in India to adopt regenerative agriculture practices to improve soil health and biodiversity.